Dan White (actor): In Hollywood

 White was posthumously inducted into the Walk of Western Stars.
 His grandson accepted the honor on his behalf on April 11, 2019.

+In 2025, a biography of his life, Highway Robbery to Hollywood Fame, was published.

 Selected filmography

 Motion pictures

 Note: An asterisk (*) means that Dan White had an uncredited role; two asterisks means that he was credited as either Daniel White or Daniel M. White.